Egg-03/PaperTrailBot/README.md

 java -jar target/paper-trail-bot.jar
 ```

-Ensure you have JDK 21 or later installed.
+> Ensure you have JDK 21 or later installed.

+> For local deployments, make sure your `.env` file containing the secrets is placed in the project's base directory

 ## 2) Setting up the database

 You’ll need a PostgreSQL database with the following tables:
 ![image](https://github.com/user-attachments/assets/5e56e80c-70e0-4bde-8bcf-0b48933a72af)

 Assuming you have a default public schema, use the following SQL Queries to create the required tables: